8 Best Seafood Restaurants in Rochester, NY 2026

 Bernard’s Grove is the type of family-run restaurant that looks humble on the outside but blows you away with the dishes it serves.
 Set near the Long Pond on Lake Ontario, this charming spot always makes you feel welcome.
 The atmosphere is always friendly and you can choose to be seated at a cozy table inside or grab a seat on the delightful patio on a sunny day.

-But before you get to this part, you might as well try some of the starters which include a delightful Nantucket-style shrimp and crab bisque, littleneck clams with cous-cous and edamame and goat cheese ravioli (this last one is not seafood but it is a crowd favorite, even if you are not a vegetarian).
+But before you get to this part, you might as well try some of the starters which have included a delightful Nantucket-style shrimp and crab bisque, littleneck clams with cous-cous and edamame and goat cheese ravioli (this last one is not seafood but it is a crowd favorite, even if you are not a vegetarian).

 Shamrock Jack’s Irish Pub